jamilurrahman12/proxmox/README.md

-All Proxmox VE related storage configuration is stored within a single text file at /etc/pve/storage.cfg.
-As this file is within /etc/pve/, it gets automatically distributed to all cluster nodes.
+All Proxmox VE-related storage configurations are stored within a single text file at /etc/pve/storage.cfg.
+As this file is located in /etc/pve/, it is automatically distributed to all cluster nodes.
 So all nodes share the same storage configuration.

 Sharing storage configuration makes perfect sense for shared storage, because the same “shared” storage is accessible from all nodes.

 #### Thin Provisioning

-A number of storages, and the QEMU image format qcow2, support thin provisioning.
-With thin provisioning activated, only the blocks that the guest system actually use will be written to the storage.
+With thin provisioning activated, only blocks that the guest system actually uses will be written to the storage.

-Say, for instance, you create a VM with a 32GB hard disk, and after installing the guest system OS, the root file system of the VM contains 3 GB of data.
-In that case only 3GB are written to the storage, even if the guest VM sees a 32GB hard drive.
-In this way thin provisioning allows you to create disk images which are larger than the currently available storage blocks.
-You can create large disk images for your VMs, and when the need arises, add more disks to your storage without resizing the VMs' file systems.
+For instance, say you create a VM with a 32GB hard disk, and after installing the guest system's OS, the root file system of the VM contains 3 GB of data.
+In that case, only 3GB are written to the storage, even if the guest VM sees a 32GB hard drive.
+In this way, thin provisioning allows you to create disk images that are larger than the currently available storage blocks, while also enabling over-provisioning.

-All storage types which have the “Snapshots” feature also support thin provisioning.
+All storage types in Proxmox that have the “Snapshots” feature also support thin provisioning.

-Caution 	If a storage runs full, all guests using volumes on that storage receive IO errors.
+Caution: If a storage runs out of space, all guests using volumes on that storage will receive I/O errors.
 This can cause file system inconsistencies and may corrupt your data.
-So it is advisable to avoid over-provisioning of your storage resources, or carefully observe free space to avoid such conditions.
+Therefore, it is advisable to avoid over-provisioning of your storage resources or carefully monitor free space to prevent such conditions.

 ### Deploy Hyper-Converged Ceph Cluster